Kav-K/GPTDiscord/README.md

 DEBUG_GUILD="974519864045756446"   #discord_server_id
 DEBUG_CHANNEL="977697652147892304"  #discord_chanel_id
 ALLOWED_GUILDS="971268468148166697,971268468148166697"
-ALLOWED_ROLES="Admin,gpt"
+# People with the roles in ADMIN_ROLES can use admin commands like /clear-local, and etc
+ADMIN_ROLES="Admin,Owner"
+# People with the roles in DALLE_ROLES can use commands like /dalle draw or /dalle imgoptimize
+DALLE_ROLES="Admin,Openai,Dalle,gpt"
+# People with the roles in GPT_ROLES can use commands like /gpt ask or /gpt converse
+GPT_ROLES="openai,gpt"
 WELCOME_MESSAGE="Hi There!
 Welcome to our Discord server.
 We hope you'll enjoy our server and we look forward to engaging with you!" #Optional
 ```

+** Permissions **

+As mentioned in the comments of the sample environment file, there are three permission groups that you can edit in the environment (`.env`) file. `ADMIN_ROLES` are roles that allow users to use `/system` commands. `GPT_ROLES` are roles that allow users to use `/gpt` commands, and `DALLE_ROLES` are roles that allow users to use `/dalle` commands.

-Optionally, you can include your own conversation starter text for the bot that's used with `!g converse`, with `CONVERSATION_STARTER_TEXT`
+Optionally, you can include your own conversation starter text for the bot that's used with `/gpt converse`, with `CONVERSATION_STARTER_TEXT`

 ## Server Installation